stone-zeng/stone-zeng.site/_posts/2019-10-03-exact-diagonalization.md

 We can find the condensate at around $U/t=8$ clearly.
 SPDM and condensate fraction suffer from a strong finite size effect, while the occupation variance is size-insensitive.

-In terms of performance, if we choose $M=N=12$, it takes about 240\,s to set up the matrix, 80\,s to find the ground state, 20\,s for SPDM and 90\,s for condensate fraction.
-It can be ignored (less than 1\,s) for other operations.
+In terms of performance, if we choose $M=N=12$, it takes about 240\ s to set up the matrix, 80\ s to find the ground state, 20\ s for SPDM and 90\ s for condensate fraction.
+It can be ignored (less than 1\ s) for other operations.
 The time consuming increases rapidly as the lattice become larger, so even for $N=20$ it will take too much time hence can't be done on a PC.
-The above test is on a MacBook Pro with a 2.3\,GHz Intel Core i5 processor.
+The above test is on a MacBook Pro with a 2.3\ GHz Intel Core i5 processor.

 ## Note